1Tuts/chemicalengineering-ciw21-project/README.md

 * [**Hojat Alizadeh**](https://github.com/hojatalizadeh) Developer / Programmer / Data Gather

 ### All rights reserved ###
-Please note that SobhanSeir.ir is a curated site and that we reserve the right to refuse any listing for any reason.
+Please note that chemical-engineering.ir is a curated site and that we reserve the right to refuse any listing for any reason.

-The [SobhanSeir.ir](http://SobhanSeir.ir) code and website is released under a [MIT License](http://opensource.org/licenses/MIT).
+The [chemical-engineering.ir](http://chemical-engineering.ir) code and website is released under a [MIT License](http://opensource.org/licenses/MIT).

 Produced by 1schools students Network